Remote Course Advisement

 - Much more information will be furnished as course advisement and registration for the upcoming term approaches.

 Options for Remote Advising

-- Please be aware that “advising” remotely may be 10–15 minutes more time consuming than face-to-face, and students might also have an increased need to talk about concerns never present before.
+- Please be aware that advising remotely may be more time consuming than face-to-face, and students might also have an increased need to talk about pedagogical or other concerns never present before.

-- It is important that you find a way to connect with all your advisees in whatever manner works for you, e.g., scheduled appointments via Google, Cardinal Star, Doodle, Zoom, phone, email.
+- Communicate early and often about the means by which your advisees should connect with you, e.g., scheduled appointments via Google, Cardinal Star, Doodle, Zoom, phone, email.

 Communicating Course Advisement Options to Advisees

-Once you have determined how you will schedule your advisee appointments, inform them how to make an appointment with you (email, call, post on your website, etc.)
+Once you have determined how you will schedule your official course advising appointments, inform your advisees about how to make an appointment with you (email, call, post on your website, etc.)